Monolithically Integrated VO$_2$ Mott Oscillators for Energy-Efficient Spiking Neurons: Abstract

 \section{Abstract}

-{Brain-inspired non-Boolean computing offers intrinsic error tolerance and parallelism, but its practical deployment is limited by the lack of compact, energy-efficient spiking hardware compatible with large-scale integration.
+Brain-inspired non-Boolean computing and sensing enable energy-efficient, error-tolerant, and highly parallel information processing, yet their practical deployment remains limited by the lack of compact spiking hardware compatible with large-scale integration.
 Mott phase-transition materials provide a promising device-level route, as their abrupt insulator-to-metal transitions enable neuron-like thresholding and oscillatory dynamics.
 Among these, vanadium dioxide (VO$_2$) stands out for its near-room-temperature transition, fast switching, and scalability.
 However, existing VO$_2$-based neuristor implementations rely on discrete components, constraining integration density and system-level applicability.
-Here, we report monolithic back-end-of-the-line (BEOL) integration of one-transistor-one-VO$_2$-memristor (1T-1MR) spiking neurons directly on CMOS-compatible platforms.
-VO$_2$ nanosheet devices are fabricated by pulsed-laser deposition at temperatures below 430~$^\circ$C on dielectrically isolated silicon-on-insulator (SOI) p-type junctionless field-effect transistors (JLFETs) in a compact 1T-1MR configuration.
-The resulting architecture exhibits gate-tunable oscillations spanning 40-410~kHz in 60~nm-thin VO$_2$ devices with an active area of 6~\textmu m$^2$, and achieves energy consumption as low as 18~pJ per spike at room temperature with a memristor power dissipation of 8~\textmu W, with potential for scaling toward sub-3~\textmu W operation.
-We further uncover a non-monotonic dependence of oscillation frequency on current and temperature, together with bias-dependent stochastic firing dynamics, highlighting the rich physical behavior accessible in integrated VO$_2$ memristor systems.
-Finally, we demonstrate voltage-controlled oscillator functionality and on-chip actively tunable resistive coupling of two nano-oscillators mediated by a JLFET.
-These results establish a viable pathway toward dense, energy-efficient, and fully monolithically integrated Mott-based neuromorphic hardware, bridging emerging phase-transition devices with CMOS technology for future computing and spiking sensing systems.}
+Here, we report monolithic back-end-of-the-line (BEOL) integration of one-transistor-one-VO$_2$-memristor (1T-1MR) spiking neurons directly on a functional CMOS-compatible platform.
+VO$_2$ nanosheet devices are fabricated by pulsed-laser deposition atop dielectrically isolated silicon-on-insulator (SOI) p-type junctionless field-effect transistors (JLFETs) at temperatures below 430~$^\circ$C. This scalable architecture exhibits gate-tunable oscillations spanning 40-410~kHz in 60~nm-thin VO$_2$ devices with an active area of 6~\textmu m$^2$, achieving memristor energy and power consumption as low as 18~pJ per spike and 8~\textmu W at room temperature, with the potential to scale below sub-3~\textmu W operation.
+We uncover a non-monotonic dependence of oscillation frequency on bias current and temperature and analyze bias-dependent stochastic firing dynamics, revealing the nonlinear physics of integrated VO$_2$ thin-film memristor systems.
+Finally, we demonstrate voltage-controlled oscillator functionality and on-chip active resistive coupling of two nano-oscillators mediated by a JLFET.
+These results establish a viable pathway toward dense, energy-efficient, and monolithically integrated Mott-based neuromorphic hardware, bridging emerging phase-transition devices with CMOS technology for future computing and spiking sensing systems.